-EDU 216 Foundations of Education
+EDU 216 Foundations of Education404Prerequisites: None

 This course introduces the American educational system and the teaching profession.
 Topics include historical and philosophical foundations of education, contemporary educational, structural, legal, and financial issues, and experiences in public school classrooms.
 Upon completion, students should be able to relate classroom observations to the roles of teachers and schools and the process of teacher education.
-This course has been approved to satisfy the Comprehensive Articulation Agreement for transferability as a premajor and/or elective course requirement at select institutions only.
-(EDU 216 replaced EDU 116)

-EDU 221 Children with Exceptionalities
+EDU 221 Children with Exceptionalities 3 0 3

-Prerequisities: Prerequisites: Take one set:
+Prerequisites: Take one set Set 1: EDU-144.
+EDU-145

-Set 1: EDU 144, EDU 145 Set 2: PSY 244 PSY 245 Corequisites: DRE 098
+Set 2: PSY-244 PSY-245

 This course introduces children with exceptionalities, their families, support services, inclusive/diverse settings, and educational/family plans based on the foundations of child development.
 Emphasis is placed on the characteristics of exceptionalities, observation and assessment of children, strategies for adapting the learning environment, and identification of community resources.
-Upon completion, students should be able to recognize diverse abilities, describe the referral process, and depict collaboration with families/professionals to plan/implement, and promote best practice.
-This course has been approved to satisfy the Comprehensive Articulation Agreement for transferability as a premajor and/or elective course requirement at select institutions only.
+Upon completion, students should be able to recognize diverse abilities, describe the referral process, and depict collaboration with families/ professionals to plan/implement, and promote best practice.